History of Louisville, Kentucky: Founding and early settlement (1778–1803)

 Col. George Rogers Clark established the first American settlement in the vicinity of modern-day Louisville in 1778, during the American Revolutionary War.
-He was conducting a campaign against the British in areas north of the Ohio River, then called the Illinois Country.
+He was conducting his Illinois campaign against the British in areas north of the Ohio River, then called the Illinois Country.
 Clark organized a group of 150 soldiers, known as the Illinois Regiment, after heavy recruiting in Virginia and Pennsylvania.
 On May 12, they set out from Redstone, today's Brownsville, Pennsylvania, taking along 80 civilians who hoped to claim fertile farmland and start a new settlement in Kentucky.
 They arrived at the Falls of the Ohio on May 27.
 It was a location Clark thought ideal for a communication post.
 The settlers helped Clark conceal the true reason for his presence in the area.

 The regiment helped the civilians establish an initial settlement on what came to be called Corn Island, clearing land, and building cabins and a springhouse.
 On June 24, Clark took his soldiers and left to begin their military campaign.
 The first local government was established almost immediately.
 The first Trustees were selected in April 1779, as part of this transition, with the first board consisting of seven men – William Harrod, Richard Chenoweth, Edward Bulger, James Patton, Henry French, Marsham Brashear, and Simon Moore.
 In May 1779, at the request of Clark, the settlers crossed the river and established the first permanent settlement on the mainland.
 By April, they called it "Louisville", in honor of King Louis XVI of France, whose government and soldiers aided colonists in the Revolutionary War.
 Today, George Rogers Clark is recognized as the European-American founder of Louisville; many landmarks have been named for him.

 During its earliest history, the colony of Louisville and the surrounding areas suffered from Indian attacks, as Native Americans tried to push out the encroaching colonists.
 As the Revolutionary War was still being waged, all early residents lived within forts, as suggested by the earliest government of Kentucky County, Virginia.
 The initial fort, at the northern tip of today's 12th street, was called Fort-on-Shore.
 In response to the threat of British attacks, particularly Bird's invasion of Kentucky, a larger fort called Fort Nelson was built north of today's Main Street between Seventh and Eighth streets, covering nearly an acre.
 The GBP15,000 contract was given to Richard Chenoweth, with construction beginning in late 1780 and completed by March 1781.
 The fort, thought to be capable of resisting cannon fire, was considered the strongest in the west after Fort Pitt.
 Due to decreasing need for strong forts after the Revolutionary War, it was in decline by the end of the decade.